 I have long had an inner awareness that the Deus in adjutorium calls down the grace of the Holy Ghost in a unique way.
 Does not the Apostle say that, “the Spirit also helpeth our infirmity.
 For we know not what we should pray for as we ought; but the Spirit himself asketh for us with unspeakable groanings.
 And he that searcheth the hearts, knoweth what the Spirit desireth; because he asketh for the saints according to God” (Romans 8:26-27)?

 The recollected quality or spiritual tenor of an Office is directly proportionate to the attention and devotion brought to bear upon the Deus in adjutorium.
 An Office well begun will unfold peacefully and in a gentle attention to the presence of God.
 An Office begun badly, that is to say, in a distracted manner, without having prepared one’s choir books before hand, or in the rush of a last-minute arrival in one’s choir stall, will be troubled from start to finish.
 This, at least, is my experience.
 It is always good to arrive in one’s choir stall (or at statio outside of choir) several minutes before the Office is to begin.
 One’s choir books should be prepared and marked in advance.
 One needs to take the time to breathe before attempting to chant an Office.

 The gestures that accompany the Deus in adjutorium are as important as the words.
-Sacred gestures are the embodiment of prayer: hands folded and held in front of the breast, pointing heavenward like an arrow, with the right thumb crossed over the left.
+Sacred gestures are the embodiment of prayer: hands folded, with the right thumb crossed over the left, and held with the thumbs at the level of the tip of one’s nose, pointing heavenward like an arrow.
 Then follows a grand, majestic sign of the cross, made slowly and with gravity.
 At the doxology, all turn in choir and bow profoundly in adoration of the Most Holy Trinity, rising for the sicut erat in principio.